Fine Art Consignment in the time of COVID-19: How safe is your Art?

 If a gallery were to fail, who would be entitled to its inventory?
 The artist or collector who owns the work or the gallery's creditors?

-This is an issue, particularly at this time, which underscores the need to be aware of your rights, as collector, artist or other fine art owner in consigning works and in relation to works of fine art already consigned and sitting in gallery inventories.
+This is an issue, particularly at this time, which underscores the need to be aware of your rights, as a collector, artist, or other fine art owner in consigning works and in relation to works of fine art already consigned and sitting in gallery inventories.

 In parts of the United States, the answer to this question may depend, to some extent, on the law governing the consignment and the identity of the consignor.